Lifecycle

 (Android)

-Add the Lifecycle extension and its dependency, the Mobile Core extension to your project using the app's Gradle file.
+Add the required dependencies to your project by including them in the app's Gradle file.

 Copied to your clipboardimplementation(platform("com.adobe.marketing.mobile:sdk-bom:3.+"))implementation("com.adobe.marketing.mobile:core")implementation("com.adobe.marketing.mobile:lifecycle")